Informed Random Partition Models with Temporal Dependence: PM Application

 The LPML and WAIC for each model are provided in Table \ref{tab:PM10_fits_all}.
-The unit$\times$time local and baseline priors appear to result in the worst data fit.
-There is a clear indication that borrowing strength across units or time does improve model fit as the unit local and time local priors fit the best.
-Thus, including $\rho_0$ provides value in terms of model fit, but the added value diminishes as the model becomes too flexible.
-In fact, the unit$\times$time local prior is so flexible that the posterior distribution of each $\alpha_{ti}$ depends heavily on the values selected for $a_{ti}$ and $b_{ti}$.
+According to WAIC the \emph{unit$\times$time local} and \emph{baseline global} priors in the worst model fit.
+There is a clear indication that including $\rho_0$ provides value in terms of model fit as both the \emph{global} and \emph{time local} models perform better than their baseline counterparts in terms of WAIC and LPML.
+The added value of including $\rho_0$ diminishes however, if prior on $\mathbf{A}$ is too flexible.
+This can be seen by the fact that the \emph{unit $\times$ local auto-regressive} model displays marked improvement in model fit compared to the \emph{unit $\times$ local} model.
+It appears that WAIC indicates that borrowing strength across time also improves model fit as the \emph{unit local} model fits the best.